openSUSE-Rust/obs-service-cargo/README.md

 Usage: cargo_vendor [OPTIONS] --src <SRC> --outdir <OUTDIR>

 Options:
+      --src <SRC>
-      --src <SRC>                  Where to find sources.
+          Where to find sources.
 Source is either a directory or a source tarball AND cannot be both. [aliases: srctar, srcdir]
+      --compression <COMPRESSION>
-      --compression <COMPRESSION>  What compression algorithm to use. [default: zst] [possible values: gz, xz, zst] --tag <TAG>                  Tag some files for multi-vendor and multi-cargo_config projects.
+          What compression algorithm to use.
+Set to `not` if you just want a normal tarball with no compression. [default: zst] [possible values: gz, xz, zst, bz2, not]
+      --tag <TAG>
+          Tag some files for multi-vendor and multi-cargo_config projects --cargotoml <CARGOTOML>
+          Other cargo manifest files to sync with during vendor --update <UPDATE>
+          Update dependencies or not [default: true] [possible values: true, false] --filter <FILTER>
+          EXPERIMENTAL: Reduce vendor-tarball size by filtering out non-Linux dependencies. [default: false] [possible values: true, false]
+      --outdir <OUTDIR>
+          Where to output vendor.tar* and cargo_config
+      --color <WHEN>
-      --cargotoml <CARGOTOML>      Other cargo manifest files to sync with during vendor --update <UPDATE>            Update dependencies or not [default: true] [possible values: true, false] --outdir <OUTDIR>            Where to output vendor.tar* and cargo_config --color <WHEN>               Whether WHEN to color output or not [default: auto] [possible values: auto, always, never] -h, --help                       Print help (see more with '--help') -V, --version                    Print version
+          Whether WHEN to color output or not [default: auto] [possible values: auto, always, never] --i-accept-the-risk <I_ACCEPT_THE_RISK>
+          A list of rustsec-id's to ignore.
+By setting this value, you acknowledge that this issue does not affect your package and you should be exempt from resolving it.
+      --respect-lockfile <RESPECT_LOCKFILE>
+          Respect lockfile or not if it exists.
+Otherwise, regenerate the lockfile and try to respect the lockfile. [default: true] [possible values: true, false]
+      --versioned-dirs <VERSIONED_DIRS>
+          Whether to use the `--versioned-dirs` flag of cargo-vendor. [default: true] [possible values: true, false] -h, --help
+          Print help (see more with '--help')
+  -V, --version
+          Print version
 ```

 # List of possible scenarios when vendoring fails